The Ultimate Guide for Taking Care of Leather Goods

 - Daily upkeep is the first step in maintaining leather.
 Make it a habit to clean your leather things on a regular basis.
 Particles can be abrasive and cause cracking in leather if they get into it.
 Brush your leather with your hands to do so.
-Afterward, use a slightly moist cloth and clean the bag.
+Afterward, use a slightly moist cloth to clean the bag.

 - Do not allow the leather to absorb moisture.
 If rain is anticipated, bring an umbrella with you when you go out.
 Allow your leather to air dry if it becomes too moist.
 To avoid cracking, never use a hairdryer or leave the leather out in direct sunlight.

-- Use no cleaning products containing alcohol, such as soaps and cleansers as these can harm the natural oils in leather, causing cracking.
+- Use no cleaning products containing alcohol, such as soaps and cleansers, as these can harm the natural oils in leather, causing cracking.

 - Avoid storing excess articles in your leather bags or purses.
 Leather is skin, and once stretched, it will not return to its former shape.

-- It’s recommended to use vinyl or plastic for storage since they are non-porous and effective at trapping moisture, which can lead to mold growth and discoloration of your goods.
+- It’s recommended to use vinyl or plastic for storage since they are non-porous and effective at trapping moisture, which can lead to mould growth and discoloration of your goods.
 It is critical to allow the leather to breathe.

-- Do not ignore those little pockets – anything, from pencils to makeup, may produce stains and damage to the interiors of your bags if not properly stored.
+- Do not ignore those little pockets; anything, from pencils to makeup, may produce stains and damage to the interiors of your bags if not properly stored.

 Here are some of the facts to consider for specific leather goods:

-For Bags or Purses:
+For bags or purses:

 Wipe them down after a few uses, and condition them every 6 months or so if they are used frequently.
 It all comes down to how the thing seems; if it feels dry and minor cracks form, pay attention to it.
-When it comes to leather jackets, you typically want that soft and supple feel, therefore opt for lanolin-based solutions.
+When it comes to leather jackets, you typically want that soft and supple feel; therefore, opt for lanolin-based solutions.